How to Deal With Rude Customers

 In these sessions, you can also talk about what you think the advisor did really well in terms of dealing with the rude customer, as well as areas in which they could have done better.

-Another key message to pass onto advisors is that a rude customer is just trying to get their attention.
-This is why customers use personalized attacks: they know it will get a reaction.
+Another important point to share with advisors is that a rude customer is often just seeking attention.
+This is why they resort to personal attacks – they know it will provoke a reaction.

-Laura adds: “Rude customers will keep hitting that button if it’s the only way to get you.
-But just remember, it’s not out of spite, it’s desperation!”
+“Rude customers will keep hitting that button if it’s the only way to get you.
+But just remember, it’s not out of spite, it’s desperation!
+What you do now sets the tone for the ongoing relationship with this customer and many others.” – Laura Bassett

-When you sense the customer is becoming desperate, it can be good to use an reassurance statement, along the lines of:
+When you sense a customer’s growing desperation, it can be good to use an reassurance statement, along the lines of:

 • “We will help you get this issue resolved.”